-New documentary 'The Mask You Live In' suggests it is
+Documentary 'The Mask You Live In' suggests hypermasculinity leads to violence and death.

 ‘Three of the most destructive words you can hear are… "be a man."
 So says the trailer for a new documentary, The Mask You Live In, which examines the damaging relationship that young boys have to a specific ideal of hypermasculinity that societies promote.

 The film makes the case that this narrow and restricting concept of masculinity forces men to repress their true feelings and therefore not seek proper mental health care.
 It also argues that this repression can manifest in the form of expressions of violence.

 The arguments are presented by various contributors, from scientists conducting mass studies of male behaviour to community workers engaged in projects with young men in disadvantaged communities.
 The film is directed by Jennifer Siebel Newsom, who previously directed Miss Representation about the portrayal of women and female identity in media.
 She states she wanted to take a careful look at the "damage we're doing to our young boys and how they stay true to themselves while navigating these societal pressures."